Sylvia Fowles: Personal life

 In 2015, Fowles enrolled in a mortuary science program at the American Academy McAllister Institute, where she has online studies in embalming, cremation, and funeral directing.
-In 2025, she is working on completing her remaining credits and then taking her board exams.
+In 2025, she began working on completing her remaining credits and then taking her board exams.
 She plans to open her own funeral home somewhere in the Pacific Northwest.
 Interested in the field since the death of her grandmother when she was a child, and holding funerals for her stuffed animals, she wants to present the deceased in an attractive way so that loved ones can say goodbye.
 Her hobby has been knitting since she was 6.
 She also loves bicycling.
 She gave some of her 2017 MVP bonus to a Saint Paul nonprofit to provide bikes for girls and also led a local bike ride.
 She also led local bike rides in connection with her final WNBA season, and the Lynx gave fans a commemorative bike license plate at her final regular season home game.

 Fowles founded the Sylvia Fowles Family Fund in 2010 to help needy children.
 She is a spokesperson for the Citizens United for Research in Epilepsy (CURE) and has two nephews who have epilepsy.